arsena-k/disease_stigma/README.md

 * Note: We do not include code or data for comparing our dimensions to human-rated data collected by Pachankis et. al; we cannot distribute data from Pachankis et al.

 WriteStigmaScores_CleanedUp.py
 * Compute each of 4 stigma scores and medicalization score for each disease, in each model, in each time period.
-Write results to CSVs.
+Write results to CSVs (one CSV per dimension, per time window).
 * Requires: build_lexicon_stigma.py and dimension_stigma.py

-AggregatingStigmaScores_CleanedUp.py (TO DO)
+AggregatingStigmaScores_CleanedUp.py
-* Aggregate bootstrapped scores for time windows into a mean and confidence interval
+* Aggregate bootstrapped scores for time windows to get a mean and confidence interval for each disease's loading on a dimension in a given time window.
+Write results to a CSV (one CSV per dimension).

 WordCounts.py (TO DO)
 * Compute the number of mentions for each disease, in each model, in each time period.
-Write results to a CSV.

 PlottingDiseases.ipynp (TO DO)
 * Visualize stigma scores of diseases across time